sharwinbobde/2020-christmas-dinners/README.md

 ## Approach
-We will contruct and solve this Many Objective Optimization (MOO) problem using an evolutionary algorithm called *NSGA-II* We will use the [**pymoo**](https://pymoo.org/) library to make the evolutionary strategy simpler.
+We will contruct and solve this Many Objective Optimization (MOO) problem using an evolutionary algorithm called *NSGA-II*.

+We will use the [**pymoo**](https://pymoo.org/) library to make the evolutionary strategy simpler.